© 2022 Richard Chandler, MA, LPC, Masters in Psychotherapy, Licensed Professional Counselor

 As a Woman's Counseling therapist, I provide:

-- Flexible appointment times, including daytime, evening, and Saturday sessions
+- Flexible appointment times, including both daytime and evening sessions.

 "Richard has a very logical and professional outlook on any situation.
 Along with being a great listener, Richard was wonderful to work with."